-More than 7,300 stillbirths occur each day, half of which happen during labor and birth.
+More than 5,300 stillbirths occur each day, nearly half of which happen during labor and birth.

 Stillbirths have been overlooked as a global public health crisis, in spite of the fact that often highly-preventable solutions overlap with maternal and newborn health interventions.
 Social taboos and stigma remain a challenge and are culturally variant.
 The stillbirth rate is a sensitive indicator of quality of care in pregnancy and at birth.

 number of women who have a baby die during labor and birth each year

 number of women who are living with depression associated with stillbirth

 An estimated 2 million stillbirths occur annually, 98 percent of which occur in low- and middle-income countries and 77 percent of which occur in sub-Saharan Africa and south Asia.
 Over 40% of all stillbirths occur during labor and birth.
 The most common causes of stillbirth are similar to those that also kill mothers and newborns, such as maternal infections (notably syphilis and malaria), non-communicable diseases, and obstetric complications.
 Only 7 percent are due to congenital disorders, but some of these are also preventable*.